AlexisSaezU/AlexisSaezU.github.io/_pages/about.md

 Welcome!
 I am a postdoctoral researcher in the Division of Geological and Planetary Sciences at Caltech, working with <a href='https://www.gps.caltech.edu/people/jean-philippe-avouac'>Prof. Jean-Philippe Avouac</a>.
 Before coming here, I obtained my PhD in Mechanics from the École Polytechnique Fédérale de Lausanne (EPFL), where I was advised by <a href='https://www.epfl.ch/labs/gel/'>Prof. Brice Lecampion</a>.

-Broadly speaking, I seek to understand how faults respond to tectonic and anthropogenic forces.
-I am particularly interested in simple but fundamental questions: How do earthquakes start?
-How do they stop?
-What determines whether a fault slips slowly or rapidly, and how do these two slip modes interact?
-Using tools of theoretical and computational solid and fluid mechanics with applied mathematics, I develop and test physics-based models that explain geophysical, geological and laboratory observations.
-Through this approach, I aim to advance our understanding of faults, earthquakes and associated natural and human-induced hazards.
+Broadly speaking, my research aims to understand how faults respond to tectonic and anthropogenic forcing.
+I am particularly interested in simple yet fundamental questions: How do earthquakes start and stop?
+What determines whether a fault slips slowly or rapidly?
+And how do fluids influence fault slip and earthquake occurrence?
+Using tools from theoretical and computational continuum mechanics (solid and fluid) together with applied mathematics, I develop and test physics-based models to explain geophysical, geological, and laboratory observations.
+Through this approach, I seek to advance our understanding of fault behavior, earthquake processes, and the associated natural and human-induced hazards.

-During my PhD, I worked primarily on fluid-driven frictional ruptures and their applications to injection-induced seismicity, a key issue for the safe deployment of geo-energy technologies that are critical for decarbonizing our energy systems (e.g., deep geothermal energy and geological CO₂ storage).
-While I continue to work and collaborate on these topics, my current research focuses largely on other interesting problems in earthquake science.
-Specifically, I am investigating the physical mechanisms controlling:
+During my PhD, I worked primarily on fluid-driven frictional ruptures and their applications to injection-induced seismicity, a key challenge for the safe deployment of geo-energy technologies that are critical to the decarbonization of our energy systems, such as deep geothermal energy and geological CO₂ storage.
+While I continue to work on and collaborate in these areas, my current research focuses largely on other fundamental problems in earthquake science.
+In particular, I am investigating the physical mechanisms that control:
 - Fault segmentation patterns observed in historical and paleoseismic records along major plate-boundary faults
-- Earthquake nucleation timing
+- The timing of earthquake nucleation
 - The spatio-temporal dynamics of earthquake swarms
 - Slow earthquakes in subduction zones and their possible connection to fluid release from metamorphic dehydration reactions
-- Fluid transport and fault slip processes in faults that lose fluids into their surroundings
+- Fluid transport and fault-slip processes in faults that lose fluid to their surroundings

 Through collaborations, I also investigate:
-- The effect of elastic interactions in fault systems to produce synchronization and alternation patterns of earthquake sequences as observed in the geologic record
+- The role of elastic interactions within fault systems in generating the synchronization and alternation patterns observed in earthquake sequences in the geologic record
-- Possible mechanisms enabling the potential presence of water in the middle crust of Mars
+- Mechanisms that may explain the presence of water in the middle crust of Mars
-- The opening and shearing of faults due to fluid injection
+- Fault opening and shear slip induced by fluid injection
-- The factors controlling the maximum magnitude of earthquakes induced by reservoir depletion, and earthquake triggering due to mining and hydraulic fracturing operations
+- The factors controlling the maximum magnitude of reservoir-depletion-induced earthquakes, as well as earthquake triggering associated with mining and hydraulic fracturing operations